-Upon losing both the Patriot League Tournament title and its shot at the NCAA Tournament, the Boston University men’s basketball team found itself looking for a second chance heading into the National Invitation Tournament.
+Upon losing both the Patriot League Tournament title and its shot at the NCAA Tournament due to a disappointing showing against American University, the Boston University men’s basketball team found itself looking for a second chance heading into the opening round of the National Invitation Tournament Wednesday.

-Earlier this week, the NIT selection committee awarded the seventh-seeded Terriers (24-11) home-court advantage against the No. 2 seed University of Illinois in the tournament’s opening round thanks to renovations to the Fighting Illini’s (20-14) State Farm Center.
+Earlier this week, the NIT selection committee awarded the seventh-seeded Terriers (24-11) home-court advantage against the No. 2 seed University of Illinois in the tournament’s opening round because of ongoing renovations to the Fighting Illini’s (20-14) State Farm Center.

 To start the game, the Terriers played like a team reborn.
 After grabbing hold of the lead with 14:33 to go in the first half on a 3-pointer from sophomore guard John Papale, BU looked like it was going to run away with the contest.
 At one point, BU led 30-13 thanks to the perimeter shooting of Papale and senior guard D.J.
 Irving.

-Unfortunately, it was not enough, and BU could not stop the Fighting Illini’s late second-half surge and fell 66-62.
+Unfortunately, it was not enough, as BU could not stop a late second-half surge from the Fighting Illini and fell 66-62.

 In the first frame, the Terriers rectified their shooting woes from the last contest, shooting 40.7 percent from the field and went into the break holding a 33-24 lead.
 Irving led the Terriers with eight points while Papale, senior forward Dom Morris and freshman guard Cedric Hankerson each had six points.

 “It speaks volumes for our team to be able to rebound from last week after being so disappointed to be able to come out the way we did,” said BU coach Joe Jones.

 For the Fighting Illini, guard Rayvonte Rice led the way with eight points.